 You can keep in an airtight container up to a month in the fridge.

 How To Make Candied Orange Peels

 The steps are easy,

-Next, I place the water and sugar in a medium pan over med-low heat, stir until the sugar dissolves and bring it to simmer.
-When it simmers, I remove the pan from the heat and add the orange peels and lemon juice to avoid crystallization.
+Next, place the water and sugar in a medium pan over med-low heat, stir until the sugar dissolves and bring it to simmer.
+When it simmers, remove the pan from the heat and add the orange peels and lemon juice to avoid crystallization.

-- 1 large thick-peel orange
+- 1 large (or 2 medium) thick-peel orange

-- 150 g (3/4 cup) granulated sugar
+- 150 g (¾ cup) granulated sugar

 - 240 ml/g (1 cup) water

 - 1 teaspoon lemon juice